 If your life has been derailed by drugs or alcohol, maybe it’s time to say “Enough.”
 But what comes next?
 Where – and how – do you begin to get better?
 Potentially, the most successful approach may be treatment at an inpatient recovery center, also known as “inpatient rehab.”
-Here are ten simple steps to help you select the right inpatient recovery program for you:
+Here are ten simple steps to help you select the best inpatient recovery program for you:

 1) Access to treatment is the first step to success.

 When you’re ready to get better, you need a treatment center that has space for you.
 Lack of space in your preferred treatment center can stop recovery before it starts.
 Identifying the resources needed to assist in finding the right fit for treatment that is both accessible and financially appropriate can be the key to successfully entering a treatment facility.

 2) There’s only one you.

 No single treatment center works for everyone, and the rehab you select should be a good fit for your unique needs.
 Teenagers and young adults, for example, will have specific needs that should be addressed regarding their particular life stage, whereas veterans who suffer from PTSD will have their own treatment needs specific to their experience.
 Adolescents have unique needs because their developing brains and psyches are “works in progress” that require different tools and support.
 When you’re checking out residential treatment centers, think about what’s important to you.
 What about diversity?
 How important are your spiritual leanings?
 In sum, look for a treatment center that aligns with your life and your values.